-As with any type of sweating problem, it is important to find a knowledgeable physician to talk to about your all-over sweating.
-A physician, can look at your medical history, provide an examination, run any necessary tests, consider any medications you may be taking (remember to tell your doctor about all medications you're using – including over-the-counter and herbal/natural products) and provide other professional insights.
+As with any type of sweating problem, it is important to find a knowledgeable physician to talk to about your all-over or large-area sweating.
+A physician, can look at your medical history, provide an examination, run necessary tests, consider medications you may be taking (tell your doctor about all medications you're using – including over-the-counter and herbal/natural products) and provide other professional insights.

-To help you and your physician investigate your sweating problem, we've compiled lists of medications that can cause secondary hyperhidrosis (excess perspiration or sweating) as a side effect, and a list of diseases and conditions that can cause secondary hyperhidrosis.
-Of course, not everyone who takes one of these medications or who suffers from one of these conditions will experience excessive sweating.
-The lists are provided as a starting point for a discussion with a physician.
+To help you and your physician investigate your sweating problem, we've compiled lists of medications that can cause secondary hyperhidrosis as a side effect, and a list of diseases and conditions that can cause secondary hyperhidrosis.
+Of course, not everyone who takes one of these medications or who suffers from one of these conditions will experience excessive sweating and the lists are not exhaustive.
+They are provided as a starting point for a discussion with a physician.
+We encourage you to print them out and use them as part of a thorough investigation into what may be causing a your sweating problem.
+If a medication or another medical condition is causing excessive sweating, you and your doctor can discuss ways to treat the problem or mitigate the side effect.

 "It's actually pretty easy to figure out," says Toronto dermatologist and IHHS Board Member Dr. Nowell Solish, co-author of "Focal Hyperhidrosis: Diagnosis and Management" (Canadian Medical Association Journal, Jan.
 4, 2005.)
 "With secondary hyperhidrosis, the onset is sudden."

-Unlike secondary hyperhidrosis, primary hyperhidrosis is a longstanding medical condition that usually begins before age 25.
-Primary hyperhidrosis can affect one or more body areas, most often the palms (called palmar hyperhidrosis), armpits (called axillary hyperhidrosis), soles of the feet (called plantar hyperhidrosis) or face (called craniofacial hyperhidrosis) and sometimes the groin and under the breasts in men and women.
-Secondary hyperhidrosis, on the other hand, is generalized, typically involving the whole body.
-This type of excess sweat may seem to come on for no apparent reason – although a closer look will typically reveal a root problem.
-This is why this type of hyperhidrosis is called "secondary."
-The excess sweat is secondary to the more primary condition.
+Unlike secondary hyperhidrosis, primary hyperhidrosis tends to be a longstanding medical condition that usually begins before age 25.
+Primary hyperhidrosis can affect one or more body areas, most often the palms (called palmar hyperhidrosis), armpits (called axillary hyperhidrosis), soles of the feet (called plantar hyperhidrosis) or face (called craniofacial hyperhidrosis) and sometimes the back, chest, groin, and under the breasts in men and women.
+Secondary hyperhidrosis, on the other hand, is typically generalized, involving the whole body.
+This type of excess sweat may seem to come on for no apparent reason – although a closer look will usually reveal a root problem.

 "Someone comes in and says, 'I'm 52 years old, and I just got it.'
 I'm a little more suspicious than if someone comes in and says, 'I'm 12 years old, and I've got it under my arms and nowhere else.'
 That fits the classic build, and I don't worry," says Solish, who treats hundreds of patients at his Sweat Clinics of Canada where he specializes in Botox injections for hyperhidrosis.

-- Your sweat is bilateral and relatively symmetrical.
-(Meaning you sweat the same amount on both sides of your body. )
+- Your sweat is bilateral and relatively symmetrical (you sweat the approximately same amount on both sides of your body. )

 - Your excess sweat impairs your daily activities.

-- You experience at least one episode a week.
+- You experience at least one excessive sweating episode a week.

-- The onset of your excess sweat is earlier than age 25.
+- The onset of your excessive sweating was earlier than age 25.

-- You have a positive family history.
-(Meaning that other members of your family suffer from similar sweating problems.)
+- You have a positive family history (other members of your family suffer from similar sweating problems.)

 - You stop sweating when you're sleeping.

 If you meet at least two of the above criteria, chances are you have primary hyperhidrosis, and you should make an appointment with a medical professional familiar with treatment options for people with hyperhidrosis.
-Some dermatologists believe upwards of 90 percent of people who present with excessive sweating will be diagnosed with primary hyperhidrosis.
+Some dermatologists believe more than 90% of people who present with excessive sweating will be diagnosed with primary hyperhidrosis.

 If you don't meet the criteria for primary hyperhidrosis, then it gets a little more complicated, as your doctor may end up needing to do a complete workup to determine why you are sweating excessively.
 The cause may be as simple as a new medication you've been taking.
 Or, you might be suffering from one of a range of medical conditions – most commonly an infective or malignant disease or another medical disorder such as cancer, diabetes or gout.
 A hormonal imbalance related to pregnancy or menopause could be another potential root cause.
-For a complete list of medications and diseases that can cause excess sweat, click here.
+For a list of medications and diseases that can cause excess sweat, click here.
+Keep in mind that no such list is exhaustive.

 A person who thinks he or she is suffering from secondary hyperhidrosis should seek help from a general practitioner, ideally an internal medicine specialist.
-It's important to find the right doctor (again see our section on choosing the right doctor) as not all doctors will delve deep enough to find the cause of the excessive sweating.
+It's important to find the right doctor (see our section on choosing the right doctor) who will delve deep enough to find the cause of the excessive sweating.

 "Generalized excessive sweating can occur in response to so many different medical conditions, disease states and medication treatments," says Dr. Glaser.
 "It's kind of a moving target depending on what kinds of medications are being used for different problems."